 i3 Public Safety Answering Point (PSAP) – A PSAP is an entity responsible for receiving emergency (9-1-1) calls and processing those calls according to a specific operational policy.
 An i3 PSAP is a SIP end point (client) that is capable of receiving IP-based signaling and media associated with emergency calls in a manner conformant with NENA i3 standards.

-Reference Architecture for SIP RPH and Priority Header Signing Associated with Callback Calls
+Callback Calls

 Figure 5-2 shows a reference architecture for SIP RPH and Priority header signing in the context of callback calls.
 The architecture used for signing the SIP RPH and Priority header associated with callback calls assumes that a Transit Function in an IMS NG9-1-1 Emergency Services Network, if configured through operator policies, invokes caller identity authentication and RPH/SIP Priority header signing by passing the SIP INVITE message associated with the callback call via the Mf reference point to the STI-AS.
 Specifically, a Transit Function processing a SIP INVITE associated with a callback call will interact with the STI-AS to assert the telephone identity of the caller (i.e., a P-Asserted-Identity header field containing sip:TN@<psapdomain>;user=phone, where the TN is associated with the PSAP originating the callback call) and to request signing of the RPH value (i.e., “esnet.0”) and the SIP Priority header value (i.e., “psap-callback”) included in the SIP INVITE message associated with the callback call.
 The Transit Function will invoke the STI-AS for callback calls presented to it after call processing has completed, that is, after the target interconnected network has been determined.